 5203. hudrópikos

-hudrópikos: suffering from edema
+hudrópikos: Dropsical, suffering from dropsy

-Original Word: ὑδρωπικός, ή, όν
+Original Word: ὑδρωπικός

 Part of Speech: Adjective